tbaci42/sadycos_tb/docs/content/overview/structure.md

 Apart from them, nothing else is logged by the model.
 So, the user is fully responsible for filling the log signals within the functions called inside the MATLAB function blocks.

-### `ModelsLibrary`
-This is a collection of common models that the user can utilize within the simulation.
-It includes models of the Earth orbit environment (geopotential, atmosphere, magnetic field, ...), models of common equations of motion, models of common sensors, actuators, and control algorithms.

-All models are subclasses to the abstract superclass `ModelBase` which is provided in the `Utilities` folder.
-It forces its subclasses to implement the method `execute` which is meant to be called within the MATLAB function blocks of the simulation's main Simulink model.
-Furthermore, the constructor of a model's class is meant to prepare the model's part of the parameter structure that is used in the call to the model's `execute` method.

-The page [Model Usage]({% link content/overview/setup/models.md %}) explains dealing with models in more detail.

 ## UserFiles
 As mentioned before, the simulation is structured in a way that should allow the user to avoid editing the contents of the [`Core`](#core) folder including the Simulink model file.
 Instead, the user should implement everything specific to a certain simulation in the `UserFiles` folder.
 This folder is made up of the following subfolders:
-- Configurations,
+- `Configurations` and
-- Models.
+- `Models`.

-### Configurations
+### `Configurations`
-The `Configurations` folder is meant to contain all files needed to set up and perform a simulation.
+Within SADYCOS, the term _configuration_ is meant to describe all functionalities and parameters needed to set up and run a simulation.
-These files are meant to be grouped within classes that each describe a single simulation or set of similar simulations and inherit from the abstract superclass `SimulationConfiguration` provided in the [`Utilities`](#utilities) folder of [`Core`](#core).
+This folder should contain classes that each represent a single simulation (or set of similar simulations) and inherit from the abstract superclass `SimulationConfiguration` provided in the [`Utilities`](#utilities) folder of [`Core`](#core).
+Such a class encapsulates all the files necessary to implement the desired behavior of the simulation and to configure the parameters of the Simulink model accordingly.
-This class forces its subclasses to implement two sets of static methods.
+The superclass forces its subclasses to implement two sets of static methods.

 The methods
 - `configureParameters` and
 - `configureBuses`